 • Countries with very low blood levels of EPA & DHA (red) – UK, Ireland, Italy, Greece, Serbia, Turkey, USA, Canada, Iran, Bahrain, India and Kenya.

-• Areas on the map shaded in gray had little to no data on blood levels of omega-3s so could not be included in the survey.
+• Areas on the map shaded in grey had little to no data on blood levels of omega-3s so could not be included in the survey.

 Stark, KD, Van Elswyk ME et al. Global survey of the omega 3 fatty acids, docosahexaenoic acid and eicosapentaenoic acid in the blood stream of healthy adults.
 Progress in Lipid Research.
 Volume 63, July 2016, Pages 132-152